Mill-Pond-Research/AI-Knowledge-Base/Industry/automative.md

 - Shift in automotive value chain with increased emphasis on software and services
 - Potential development of alternative transportation modes (e.g., urban air mobility)

-Certainly, I'll continue with the comprehensive analysis of the US Automotive Industry, focusing on the Future Outlook section and providing as much detailed information as possible.

 <data>
 {
   "growthOpportunities": [